Visakhapatnam: Thotlakonda

 About 16 km from Visakhapatnam is Thotlakonda, a Buddhist complex situated on top of a hill.
 The Buddhist complex on the Mangamaripeta hilltop, locally known as Totlakonda, lies about 16 km from Visakhapatnam on Visakhapatnam-Bheemili Beach Road.
 After its discovery (during an aerial survey), the Government of Andhra Pradesh declared the 48 ha site as a protected monument in 1978.
-Excavations in 1988 to 1992 exposed structural remains and artefacts, classified as Religious, Secular and Civil.
-These structures include the Stupa, Chaityagrihas, pillared congregation halls, bhandagaras, refectory (bhojanasala), drainage and stone pathways.
+Excavations from 1988 to 1992 exposed structural remains and artefacts, classified as Religious, Secular, and Civil.
+These structures include the Stupa, Chaityagrihas, pillared congregation halls, bhandagaras, refectory (bhojanasala), drainage, and stone pathways.
 The site covers an area of 120 acre, and has been declared a protected area by the government of Andhra Pradesh.
-Excavations have revealed three kinds of structural remains: religious, secular and civil.
-Structures include a mahastupa, sixteen votive stupas, a stone-pillared congregation hall, eleven rock-cut cisterns, well-paved stone pathways, an apsidal chaitya-griha, three round chaitgya-grihas, two votive platforms, ten viharas and a kitchen complex with three halls and a refectory (dining hall).
+Excavations have revealed three kinds of structural remains: religious, secular, and civil.
+Structures include a mahastupa, 16 votive stupas, a stone-pillared congregation hall, eleven rock-cut cisterns, well-paved stone pathways, an apsidal chaitya-griha, three round chaitgya-grihas, two votive platforms, ten viharas and a kitchen complex with three halls and a refectory (dining hall).
 Apart from the structures, Buddhist treasures excavated include nine Satavahana and five Roman silver coins, terracotta tiles, stucco decorative pieces, sculptured panels, miniature stupa models in stone, Buddha padas depicted with ashtamangala symbols (i.e. the eight auspicious symbols of Swastika, Shrivasta, Nandhyavarta, Vardhamanaka, Bhadrasana, Kalasha, Minyugala and Darpan) and early pottery.